paragchaudhuri/cs475-tutorials/Tutorial_03/README.md

 };
 ```

-But here, we declare num vertices=36, now this has a reason.
+But here, we declare `num_vertices = 36`, now this has a reason.
 Since each object is expressed as triangles, we will construct every single face of a cube using two triangles.

 The next piece of code does exactly this thing.
 For every given value of a,b,c,d, it creates a face of a cube, by making two adjoint triangles looking as a square.
-Since we have specified the positions in a specific way, the calls made during the colorcube() command, create different faces of the cube, you can play around with these values to get a better understanding of this piece of code.
+Since we have specified the positions in a specific way, the calls made during the *colorcube()* command, create different faces of the cube, you can play around with these values to get a better understanding of this piece of code.

 ```cpp
 // quad generates two triangles for each face and assigns colors to the vertices